 We played in the warm, shallow water of the slow-moving river, catching minnows and toads.
 The annual affair was held on a little sandbar island in the middle of the Platte River in south-central Nebraska, and the day lazied along from late morning until the last s'mores were eaten and the fireworks all faded away.

 There was a pint-sized cabin with electricity, and all the company wives brought food.
 Just outside the cabin door was a shanty-like picnic area constructed of tall fence posts and chicken wire, shaded by a jungle of five-leaf ivy.
-There had to be mosquitoes, ticks, and flies, but if there were, I don't remember.
+There had to be mosquitoes, ticks, and flies, but I don't remember if there were.

 My mom always made her famous homemade clover leaf rolls and brought them in a flour sack.
 Everyone was waiting to snatch one and slather it with margarine when she arrived.